apache/airflow/docs/apache-airflow-providers-celery/celery_kubernetes_executor.rst

 ``CeleryKubernetesExecutor`` inherits the scalability of the ``CeleryExecutor`` to handle the high load at the peak time and runtime isolation of the ``KubernetesExecutor``.

-The configuration parameters of the Celery Executor can be found in :doc:`apache-airflow-providers-celery:configurations-ref`.
+The configuration parameters of the Celery Executor can be found in the Celery provider's :doc:`configurations-ref`.

 When to use CeleryKubernetesExecutor